NunoDuarte/cv_projects/README.md

 One folder is reserved for ready to use DeepNN approaches in Python
 - [Deep](https://github.com/NunoDuarte/openCVdevelop/tree/master/deep) Learning modules using openCV

+## Info
+- Ubuntu 20.04 works only with Opencv 4.5.5 (early versions might not work since with 4.2.0 the frame rate and image quality of a usb camera is slow and low, respectively.

 ## Goals:
 - [ ] run haarclassifier using opencv with gpu enable
 - [ ] use a pre-train network to detect and mark objects in a image